loomio/loomio_help/content/subscriptions/pricing.md

 - Unlimited members
 - Unlimited threads and decisions
 - Unlimited subgroups

-Loomio subscriptions are on a pre-pay basis and cover the use of the service for the selected subscription period.
+- Integrate Slack and Microsoft Teams

 ## Loomio Pro plan
-Loomio Pro plan is suited to organizations who need implementation support and basic training, priority support and access to premium features.
+Loomio Pro plan is suited to organizations who value implementation support, access to training, priority support and premium features.

 Price: $US 149.00 per month or $US 1,299.00 per year.

 Pro plan includes:
 - Everything in Loomio Starter plus
-- Access to training and implementation support
-- SAML (Single Sign On) integration
+- Single Sign On (SAML)
-- Access to premium features (coming soon)
+- Online training webinars
 - 24/7 priority support
+- Premium features (coming soon)
-- 1 x $US 199 Loomio credit for a another group of your choice
+- 1 x $US 199 Loomio credit for another group of your choice

+## Loomio Pro Non-Profit plan
+Loomio Pro Non-Profit plan is available to validated non-profit organizations who value implementation support, access to training, priority support and premium features.

+Non profit organizations can upgrade to this plan for immediate subscription to Loomio.
+You will then be asked to complete a short process to validate your organization’s non profit status via our partner TechSoup.

+Price: $US 75.00 per month or $US 649.00 per year.

+Pro Non-Profit plan includes:
+- Everything in Loomio Starter plus
+- Single Sign On (SAML)
+- Online training webinars
+- 24/7 priority support
+- Premium features (coming soon)

 ## Need something else?
 Contact us to discuss pricing and configuration of Loomio for: